This Step: Get a Learner Permit

 Get a Learner Permit in Iowa

-Starting at age 14, Iowa teens can begin the Graduated Driver License (GDL) program (GDL) by getting an instruction permit.
+Starting at 14 years old, Iowa teens can begin the Graduated Driver License (GDL) program (GDL) by getting an instruction permit.

-If you are 18 or older, you aren’t required to obtain a permit.
+If you are 18 years old or older, you aren’t required to obtain a permit.
 You can go straight to Step 5 on getting your IA full driver’s license.

 A) Ace a Few DMV Practice Permit Tests

 Take multiple online practice permit tests before you head to a nearby Iowa drivers license station to take your written test.
 Sample test questions cover topics you’ll find on the actual IA learner’s permit exam.

 In addition to taking some practice tests, thoroughly study the Iowa Driver’s Manual.
 That way you will be prepared to pass the actual IA permit test with ease.

 B) Gather Required Documents and Iowa Permit Fees

 When applying for an instructional permit, teens must be able to provide: